Shauryam22/Agents-Based-Vacuum-Cleaner/README.md

 This project simulates different types of **AI agents** in a simple **grid-based environment** where the agent must clean dirty cells (`D`), avoid walls (`#`), and try to maximize performance.

-The code demonstrates concepts from **Artificial Intelligence agent design**:
+The code demonstrates a "Vacuum Cleaner kind of system" working based on all types of agents:
 - Simple Reflex Agent
 - Model-Based Reflex Agent
 - Goal-Based Agent